 According to Dr. Lopresti, “a strong evidence is required to recommend curcumin as the first line of treatment for depression”

 Turmeric Has Been Touted As A Superfood, Does it Have Side Effects?

-Turmeric has been used for thousands of years on various diseases and as culinary spice especially in Asia, and has gained popularity in recent years.
+Turmeric has been used for thousands of years on various diseases and as a culinary spice especially in Asia and has gained popularity.

 Ethiopia among other countries has adopted the use of the herb in their cuisine.

 Curcumin has been touted as some kind of “superhero” “Surely it works synergistically with other phytonutrients present in the herb”

 Nonetheless, “turmeric has been reported to be safe in many human studies”.
 It is thought to have negative side effects such as skin rash, diarrhea, yellow stool, nausea, and headache when taken in excess.